 4. Structure your content layout with consistency

-You spend a lot of time constructing your website content.
-Whether you compose blog articles, product pages or company information, you have worked tirelessly to ensure they reflect your company in the best light.
+You spend a lot of time constructing your website’s content.
+Whether you compose blog articles, product pages, or company information, you have worked tirelessly to ensure they reflect your company in the best light.

 Ensure you put plenty of thought into how you will present them online in the manner they deserve.

-Present your content in a clean, easy to view manner whilst ensuring they are the focal point of your page.
+Present your content in a clean, easy-to-view manner while ensuring it is the focal point of your page.

-I vary layouts depending on the content, for example all my article pages are the same, they include sidebar navigations and sign up forms but they differ from my service pages which are full width without a sidebar.
+I vary layouts depending on the content; for example, all my article pages are the same; they include sidebar navigation and sign-up forms, but they differ from my service pages, which are full-width without a sidebar.

-Whatever your layout, double check it’s consistent and you are happy with how they present you and your company.
+Whatever your layout, double-check that it’s consistent and that you are happy with how they present you and your company.